 There are three critical questions raised in Tom’s blog.
 Which topics?
 Which sequence?
 How do they maintain subject coherence over a key stage?
 These are all valid and pertinent questions, especially for a curriculum that has in the past (using the sofa based analogy) been more of an IKEA modular sofa.
 In the beginning, the hard copy booklets, with no central platform, meant communicating the connectivity of the curriculum was difficult.
 Schools did indeed have to decide which topics they wanted to teach to best suit their curriculum intentions and do a significant amount of work to ensure their sequencing was right and that there was coherence across a key stage.
 That’s always going to be an issue for published curricula and still is for those delivering curriculum in this fashion.
 But schools who decide to adopt a published scheme do so knowing there is always further work to do.
 Just like modular sofas, sometimes cumbersome, often weighty, any published scheme requires some playing around with until it feels and looks just right.
 It also takes some living with until you find out if it works for you.
 But those schools that accept its foibles and work with them can reap the rewards to create magnificent curricula that really works, and save phenomenal amounts of time.
 I’m signposting a few brilliant examples here so hope these fabulous schools don’t mind the shout out (and there are many, many more so I’m really, really sorry I couldn’t mention everyone!).

-So what's changed and where are we now?
-Over the last two years, we've reviewed and reflected on our curriculum.
+So what’s changed and where are we now?
+Over the last two years, we’ve reviewed and reflected on the Cornerstones Curriculum.
 We spoke to hundreds of schools; SLT, teachers, Ofsted and the DfE.
-We've acknowledged the good and thought creatively about the flaws, and we've embarked on a two-year plan to create more subject-specific knowledge rich projects that will form the content of a new capsule curriculum.
+We’ve acknowledged the good and thought creatively about the flaws, and we’ve embarked on a two-year plan to create more subject-specific knowledge-rich projects that will form the content of a new capsule curriculum.
 The first part of which, geography, will be available to schools in September with years 1-3 history curriculum to follow by Christmas 2019.
 This new content will give all schools at either end of the prog/trad debate the content and tools to create a curriculum that meets either ideology.
-We've also ditched the hard copy published materials.
-We've sought and found the best of coding experts, to build the technology needed to make the illusive 4Dimensional connectivity possible and visible.
+We’ve also ditched the hard copy published materials.
+We’ve sought and found the best of coding experts, to build the technology needed to make the illusive 4Dimensional connectivity possible and visible.
 This comes in the form of Curriculum Maestro, an all-encompassing curriculum platform, ready for schools in September 2019.
 Underpinned by a mass of interconnected curriculum data that makes curriculum design, management and implementation available to schools with mind-boggling simplicity.